Statues of Hawaii king and queen to reign in front of museum

 LIHUE, Hawaii — Statues of past island royalty will soon begin their reign in front of a Hawaii museum.

-The Garden Island reported Friday that statues of the last king and queen of Kauai and Niihau were expected to be unveiled in a ceremony Saturday at the Kauai Museum in Lihue.
+Life-sized, bronze statues of the last king and queen of Kauai and Niihau were expected to be unveiled in a ceremony Saturday at the Kauai Museum in Lihue, The Garden Island reported Friday.

 The museum and archive on the eastern side of Kauai focuses on the indigenous and immigrant people of the two islands.